Skip to main content

 Area of Interest

-Melissa B. Gilkey, PhD, is an associate professor of health behavior in the University of North Carolina’s Gillings School of Global Public Health.
-With research interests in adolescent health, cancer prevention and health services research, Gilkey studies individual, interpersonal and organizational approaches to improving the delivery of adolescent vaccines, including human papillomavirus (HPV) vaccine.
+Melissa B. Gilkey, PhD, is Associate Professor of Health Behavior in the University of North Carolina’s Gillings School of Global Public Health.
+With research interests in adolescent health, parent-provider communication, and cancer prevention, Dr. Gilkey studies individual, interpersonal and organizational approaches to improving the delivery of pediatric health services, including human papillomavirus (HPV) vaccine.
+Her work includes survey and interview research to understand barriers to vaccination, such as provider and parental hesitancy, as well as intervention research aimed at improving vaccine delivery systems.
+Dr. Gilkey currently leads an NCI-funded cluster randomized trial with 47 primary care clinics to evaluate the impact of engaging clinical champions on HPV vaccine communication and coverage.

 Awards and Honors

-- Academic Pediatric Association Young Investigator Award, 2013
+• Young Investigator Award, Academic Pediatric Association, 2013

 News and Stories